Úrsula Corberó: Career

 In March 2015, she starred as Nadia in Perdiendo el Norte alongside the actors Blanca Suarez and Yon Gonzalez.
 This same year, she received the Ciudad de Alicante Award, an award created by the Alicante Film Festival to encourage Spanish young talents.
 In December 2015, she landed a main-role in the new thriller series written by the creators of Gran Hotel, La Embajada.
 The series was presented at Cannes during the MIPTV and bought by the American network UniMás.

 In 2015, she also landed her first main role in a movie in Cómo sobrevivir a una despedida and confirmed she's one of the best comical actresses of Spain.
 The film was presented at the Málaga Film Festival in the official competition and was nominated for Best Picture.

 In 2016, she reprised her role of Margarita de Austria in the movie La corona partida.
 The film is a continuation of the series Isabel and Carlos, rey emperador.
 The same year, she repeated the dubbing experience by lending her voice to Katie in The Secret Life of Pets.

-In 2017, Corberó landed a main role in the heist television series La Casa de Papel (Money Heist).
-She plays Tokyo, the narrator of the story, a runaway robber who is scouted by the Professor to participate in his plan.
+In 2017, Corberó landed a main role in the heist television series Money Heist.
+She played Tokyo, the narrator of the story, a runaway robber who is scouted by the Professor to participate in his plan.
 The series, created by Álex Pina, who previously wrote Vis a Vis, is characterized by its dark humor, its anticapitalist discourse and the importance of women.
 It first aired in Spain on Antena 3 and was later made available internationally through Netflix.
 For the first time in her career, Úrsula Corberó is acclaimed by the critics and the audience who see in this part a "before and after" in her career, in rupture with her previous roles.
 She was nominated for Best Actress in a TV Series at the Premios Feroz and won an Atv Award for Best Actress.
 The series won Best Drama Series at the 46th International Emmy Awards.
 It became a worldwide hit and is the most viewed non-English speaking series on the platform.

 Later that year, she was given her first main dramatic role in cinema by Julio Medem.
 The Tree of Blood is a thriller and Corberó is Rebecca, a mysterious woman who, along with her husband, discover secrets from her family.
 The actress was also directed by Isabel Coixet for the movie Proyecto Tiempo: La Llave.
 The film debuted at the San Sebastian Film Festival.